fujiMango/overpitch/src/content/posts/Falling-for-Commoner.md

   From the fantastic people that populated those tables to the simple beauty of math, my day grinding Commoner left me deeper in love with FaB than I had ever been before.
 The tight decisions and their low-visibility/high-impact dichotomy left me leaving each round with a new lesson.
 In my (many) mirror-matches of the day, I could appreciate the openness within these micro-decisions.
 It is not uncommon for TCGs to trend towards consistency as a means to perform, with each game echoing the last.
 I thought I knew what that meant before my baptism by kodachi, but by the time I left the hall that night I had a new appreciation not just for Flesh and Blood, but for card games as a whole.
 Every moment in every matchup had myriad potential decisions, each with invisible consequences that could (and often did) determine the outcome of the game.

 ### When Ira Holds Your Heart, Will She Judge you Lightly?
   Now, I don't know what these revelations will mean for me long term.
 Commoner armories are rare at best, and enfranchised players want opportunities to exercise their investment, not play with draft chaff.
+Even if it is true that Commoner will likely never move past its place as a curiousity, I consider the increasing support for Commoner in larger events a blessing for all of us who love this game.
+Not long after my experience with Commoner in Portland, I went home to visit family for Thanksgiving.
+There I had the chance to share my love for FaB with people that I love, and of course I brought my Commoner decks.